Pediatric Acute Care Education

 Target Group

 The TRIK course is suitable for emergency physicians, pediatricians, general surgeons, pediatric surgeons, family physicians, critical care physicians, emergency nurses and respiratory therapists.
-It is an accredited Section 1 and 3 learning activity as defined by the Royal College’s Maintenance of Certification Program.

 Pre-requisites